 This program focuses on the most effective methods, materials and procedures to remove or mitigate physical risks and hazards and to enforce pertinent laws for the reduction of fire incidents.
 More specifically, efforts focus on what needs to be done before a wildland fire starts in order to reduce the costs of fire fighting, property loss, injury to fire fighters and damage to the environment.

 The objective of this program is to detect, respond and suppress wildland fires in or threatening State Responsibility Areas.
 The heart of the effort is an aggressive initial attack strategy.
 The Department's goal is to contain 95 percent of all wildfires to 10 acres or less.
 This is achieved through detection, ground attack, air attack and mutual aid using fire engines, fire crews, bulldozers, helicopters and fixed wing aircraft.

 11.40 - Cooperative Fire Protection:

-CAL FIRE provides a full range of fire protection services to local, county, state and federal agencies throughout California through the administration of approximately 150 cooperative government agreements.
-Additionally, there are six long standing agreements wherein counties provide wildland fire protection on behalf of the Department.
+The Department provides a full range of fire protection to local, county, state and federal agencies throughout California through the administration of 146 cooperative agreements in 35 of the state's 58 counties, 25 cities, 31 fire districts and 34 other special districts and service areas.
+Additionally, there are agreements with six counties that provide wildland fire protection on behalf of the Department.

 11.60 - Conservation Camps:

-CAL FIRE, in cooperation with the Department of Corrections and Rehabilitation, Divisions of Adult Operations and Juvenile Justice, operates 39 conservation camps throughout the state which house 196 fire crews.
-These crews provide one of the primary labor forces for firefighting, emergency response, and conservation related work projects.
+The Department, in cooperation with the Department of Corrections and Rehabilitation, Divisions of Adult Operations and Juvenile Justice, operates 39 conservation camps throughout the state which house 196 fire crews.
+These crews provide one of the primary labor forces for firefighting, emergency responses, and conservation related work projects.